AS FEATURED ON:

 All visits will be conducted via a secure video conferencing platform.

-For most patients, an assessment is provided by the mental health clinician at the end of the initial assessment.
-However, if the clinician needs more time to gather information or if the results are inconclusive, additional sessions may be required to ensure an accurate assessment.
-Also, assessments is not guaranteed, and your provider will only assess you with ADHD is clinically appropriate.
+For most patients, a diagnosis is provided by the clinician at the end of the initial visit.
+However, if more information is needed or the results are inconclusive, additional sessions may be required to ensure an accurate outcome.
+Please note that a diagnosis is not guaranteed, your provider will only diagnose ADHD if it is clinically appropriate.

-This depends on your needs, but the standard Medication Management and Therapy subscription plans are $130 per month.
-If you and your clinican decide you'd benefit from additional sessions, those can be purchased and scheduled as well.
+Ongoing treatment costs depend on your needs.
+Standard medication management and therapy subscription plans are $130 per month.
+If you and your clinician decide additional sessions would be beneficial, those can be purchased and scheduled separately.

-After your initial assessment, you will receive a personalized plan where you will decide the frequency of assessments that is appropriate for your needs.
+After your initial assessment, you will receive a personalized plan outlining a follow-up schedule tailored to your needs.

 Please send an email to support@adhdadvisor.org.
 A response will be provided within 24 hours (Monday through Friday).